Flu Vaccine

 At Phelans we are offering the flu vaccination this year to adults, children and infants aged 6 months and over.

-You can get the flu vaccine for free if you;
+You can get the flu vaccine for free for the season 2023/2024 if you;

 • are aged 65 years of age and over